MatthewShelby/swap/README.md

 4. Approve the operator to increase the allowance for seamless swap operations.
 5. Initiate the swap, which will be executed using the approved allowance.
 6. Confirm the transaction through your wallet.

+## Roadmap

 Next Step: The next step in our roadmap is to expand Swap's functionality by adding support for the Ethereum blockchain, allowing users to swap on both BSC and Ethereum.

+## Terms of Use

+Users are subject to the conventional DeFi terms, as specified by MetaMask and leading cryptocurrency platforms.

 ## Contact

 For any inquiries or assistance, feel free to reach out through the following channels: